-- 6.118 Car availability trends are influenced by a number of longer-term societal trends such as urbanisation, advances in information and communication technologies, work patterns, changing demographics, shifts in income across the population, economic growth or recession and the rise and evolution of smartphone apps which give users access to new travel data and mobility services such as alternative modes of transport such as ride hailing apps and car clubs.
+- 6.119 Car availability trends are influenced by a number of longer-term societal trends such as urbanisation, advances in information and communication technologies, work patterns, changing demographics, shifts in income across the population, economic growth or recession and the rise and evolution of smartphone apps which give users access to new travel data and mobility services such as car clubs.
 These factors all play a part in an evolving travel demand setting.
-Locally, the number of vehicles registered in the borough since the 2011 Census has increased, however this rate mirrors the increase in the housing stock locally with the average number of vehicles per household property remaining approximately static. - 6.119 Maximum parking standards are appropriate in the borough's urban areas in order to manage the local road network with its challenges particularly of congestion, local air quality and severance and also for optimising the density of development in urban centres and other locations that are well served by public transport.
-Further, this policy approach also allows for new developments to shape travel demands in ways that are cognisant of national and local netzero targets.
+Locally, the number of vehicles registered in the borough since the 2011 Census has increased, however this rate mirrors the increase in the housing stock locally with the average number of vehicles per property remaining approximately static. - 6.120 Maximum parking standards are appropriate in the borough's urban areas in order to manage the local road network with its challenges particularly of congestion, local air quality and severance and also for optimising the density of development in urban centres and other locations that are well served by public transport.
+Further, this policy approach allows for new developments to shape travel demands in ways that are cognisant of national and local net-zero targets.
 Recent research has identified that modal shift is required at a UK scale to meet the Government's net-zero policy.
 The Committee on Climate Change's (2019) net-zero scenarios assume a 10% transport modal shift from private cars to other modes of transport by 2050.
-Similarly, Transport for Quality of Life (2018) find that 'electrification [of vehicles] is insufficient on its own, and demand management to reduce traffic volumes will also be necessary.' - 6.120 As such, the setting of parking standards could be, and has in this instance, used to plan for matching current, observed car availability in like settings.
-The policy also enables the and enabling a potentially lower provision of car availability vehicle parking in new residential developments in urban settings and for the strategic sites, in line with the societal trends, potential future scenarios and net zero target set out above.
-In rural and village areas, expected standards match current levels of car availability, which are of themselves reflective of differences in accessibility to key services and facilities by non-car modes. - 6.121 The calculation of the maximum or expected number of car parking spaces required in a new development may give a non-whole number.
+Similarly, Transport for Quality of Life (2018) find that 'electrification [of vehicles] is insufficient on its own, and demand management to reduce traffic volumes will also be necessary.' - 6.121 As such, the setting of parking standards could be, and has in this instance, used to plan for matching observed car availability in like settings.
+The policy also enables the lower provision of vehicle parking in new residential developments in urban settings and for the strategic sites.
+In rural and village areas, expected standards match current levels of car availability, which are themselves reflective of differences in accessibility to key services and facilities by non-car modes. - 6.122 The calculation of the maximum or expected number of car parking spaces required in a new development may give a fraction of a number.
 In these instances, the number will need to be rounded up or rounded down.
-The council expects that rounding will apply to the development
+The council expects that rounding will apply to the development as a whole as opposed to each individual property.
+It may be appropriate to round up in the case of a village and rural setting, whereas in an urban setting where maximums are to be applied provision will generally be rounded down to the nearest whole number.
+Worked examples are given in the Parking Standards for New Development SPD.
+These include identifying the potential need for additional spaces for visitors, servicing and deliveries.

-288 Car availability is a term used by the Office of National Statistics in the Census for England and Wales.
+290 Car availability is a term used by the Office of National Statistics in the Census for England and Wales.
 It is a measure of the number of cars or vans that are owned, leased, or available for use, by one or more members of a household (including company cars and vans that are available for private use).
 It does not include motorbikes or scooters, or any cars or vans belonging to visitors.

-289 The term flat is used to refer to flats, maisonettes and apartments (including bedsits and studios).
+291 The term flat is used to refer to flats, maisonettes and apartments (including bedsits and studios).

-290 The term house is used to refer to houses and bungalows.
+292 The term house is used to refer to houses and bungalows.